malisas/malisas.github.io/_posts/2025-10-02-reinforcement-learner-tic-tac-toe.md

 <br>
 # Introduction

 This post guides the reader through a proof-of-concept Python implementation of a reinforcement learner that learns to play Tic-Tac-Toe.
-It is intended for people new to reinforcement learning.
+The code is written without using machine learning packages, and it is intended for people new to reinforcement learning.

 ## What is a Reinforcement Learner?